 Fine, High Aspect Ratio Features

-Precision Micro's high precision CNC driven Wire EDM facility is capable of producing precision, high aspect ratio apertures and features with tolerances of <± 5µm that could not be achieved using other metal cutting techniques.
-Surface finish down to Ra 0.1µm can be achieved, which in many instances eliminates the need for subsequent polishing.
+Precision Micro's high precision CNC driven Wire EDM facility is capable of producing precision, high aspect ratio apertures and features with tolerances of <± 5µm.
+Surface finishes down to Ra 0.1µm can be achieved, which in many instances eliminates the need for subsequent polishing.

 Versatile Yet Precise